EDUCBA Logo

 1. PERMANENT TABLESPACE: It is a type of TABLESPACE that contains persistent objects that are stored in DATAFILE.

-2. TEMPORARY TABLESPACE: It is a type of TABLESPACE that schema objects are stored in temporary files that exist only for a session.
+2. TEMPORARY TABLESPACE: It is a type of TABLESPACE in that schema objects are stored in temporary files that exist only for a session.

-3. UNDO TABLESPACE: It is a type of TABLESPACE created when the oracle database runs in automatic undo management mode to manage the undo data.
+3. UNDO TABLESPACE: It is a type of TABLESPACE created when the Oracle database runs in automatic undo management mode to manage the undo data.

 Examples to Implement Oracle Tablespace